BlueShark100/Commander/PCB/V3/README.md

-# PCB V2
+# PCB V3
-This is version two of the PCB, it will function using the ATmega328p with a USB to Serial converter so you can program it via the Arduino IDE
+Version three is to try and debug the circuit used for V2

 ### issues
 No Currently known issues

 ### Notes
 This PCB is designed for testing the circuit.
-There are lots of pads you can solder onto. *This one is mainly for me so I can see why the circuit for the last PCB didn't work.* I'll still include the same information as the last version that way it's known which component goes where and pin assignments for arduino.
+There are lots of pads you can solder onto. *This one is mainly for me so I can see why the circuit for the last PCB didn't work.* I remade the circuit on a breadboard and it works so I'm real confused.
+I'll still include the same information as the last version that way it's known which component goes where and pin assignments for Arduino.
+The BOM is also the same as V2.

 ```
 int Up_Button = 3;